About the Program

 Edward Tyerman, Assistant Professor.
 Early Soviet culture, Soviet internationalism, cultural connections and exchanges between Russia and China, Russian and Soviet Orientalism, theories and experiences of post-socialism, politics and aesthetics, subjectivity and self-narration .

 Antje Postema, Lecturer.

-Ronelle Alexander, Professor Emeritus.
+Ronelle Alexander, Professor Emeritus, Professor of the Graduate School.
 Slavic languages and literatures, Balkan Slavic dialectology, Balkan linguistics, language contact, oral tradition, Parry-Lord theory of oral composition, South Slavic epic singers, issues of language and identity.

-Olga Matich, Professor Emeritus.
+Olga Matich, Professor Emeritus, Professor of the Graduate School.
 Slavic languages and literatures, Russian symbolism and post-Stalin literature, women in Russian literature, Zinaida Gippius, Russian emigre literature, conceptualization of love in Russian culture, theory and practice of private life.